 c.
 Notwithstanding the above, if Company makes a reasonable business determination that the technical support requested by Customer pursuant to this section will entail detailed, specialized maintenance or support services different in kind or amount from those provided to other similar Customer of the System, Company shall notify Customer that the requested support is considered an additional service which shall be subject to additional fees, to be negotiated.

+7. System Maintenance.
 Company shall employ reasonable efforts to ensure the security, confidentiality and integrity of all Customer data and other proprietary information transmitted through or stored on the System.
-Company shall maintain backup information on all Customer data in the application on a daily incremental basis during the week and a full backup on the weekend.
+Company shall maintain backup information on all Customer data in the application on a daily incremental basis during the week and a full backup each weekend.

-As part of the registration and account creation process Customer will need a User Name and a Password.
-Customer may not select a User Name which is identical to that used by another person or use a User Name which is in the sole opinion of Company offensive or inappropriate.
+8. User Responsibilities.
+Password Protection.
+As part of the registration and account creation process User will need a User Name and a Password.
+User may not select a User Name which is identical to that used by another person or use a User Name which is in the sole opinion of Company offensive or inappropriate.
 Customer shall be solely responsible for maintaining the confidentiality of Password.
 Customer is solely responsible for all usage or activity on Customer’s account, including but not limited to use of Customer’s account, Customer’s User Identification, and Customer’s Password by any third party.
 Any fraudulent, abusive, or otherwise illegal activity may be grounds for termination of Customer’s account, in Company’s sole discretion, and Company may refer Customer to appropriate law enforcement agencies.

 12. Confidential Information.